 flowR can analyze the data- and control-flow of the average real-world R script.
 See the benchmarks for more information,

-and consult the wiki pages for more details on the dataflow graph.
+and consult the wiki pages for more details on the dataflow graphs as well as call graphs.

 You can investigate flowR's analyses using the REPL.